-For colloquial speech, each country has it’s ‘amiya or “Arabic dialect”.
+For colloquial speech, each country has its ‘amiya or “Arabic dialect”.
 The differences are in pronunciation, not in vocabulary or grammar.
-This is because after the Islamic conquest took place, there was an important political need for standardizing written Arabic language since it became one of the most popular languages spoken across the world.
+This is because after the Islamic conquest took place, there was an important political need for standardizing the written Arabic language since it became one of the most popular languages spoken across the world.
 Hence, the script was made more practical and the grammar and style of prose was standardized.

 Orally, the dialects of the invaders, spoken Arabic, or Arabic “koine” (which was the common language of conquering Arab armies) was also influenced by the original languages of the conquered areas.
 The language dialects of Egypt, for example, were influenced by Coptic, as we’ve mentioned before.

 Over the centuries, the neo-Arabic dialects continued to evolve into the modern Egyptian Arabic dialects of today.
 But literary Arabic remained relatively untouched.
 Especially because the Arabic of the Qur’an was always seen as the ideal kind of Arabic to imitate.
 This most likely had a conservative effect on the dialects as well, limiting them from changing too much.

 The level of understanding that two speakers can reach in these areas depends on both exposure and the geographic distance of their dialects.
-Although these days, with the spread of cable TV and the Internet, people are exposed to a a wider range of dialects on a much more regular basis.
+Although these days, with the spread of cable TV and the Internet, people are exposed to a wider range of dialects on a much more regular basis.

 Also, when people with significantly different dialects communicate with each other, they can switch to Modern Standard Arabic.
 Alternatively, they can simply adjust their speech to make it more formal and similar to al-fuSHa.

-Among all these branches, Egyptian Arabic is the most widely understood first dialect in Middle East-North Africa, probably due to the influence of Egyptian cinema and music industry throughout the Arabic-speaking world.
+Among all these branches, Egyptian Arabic is the most widely understood first dialect in Middle East-North Africa, probably due to the influence of Egyptian cinema and the music industry throughout the Arabic-speaking world.
 However, there are internal differences in Egyptian territory.